A-Map-of-Miracles/A-Map-of-Miracles.github.io/pages/Preface.md

 - >_Nothing real can be threatened.
   Nothing unreal exists.
   Herein lies the peace of God._
 - This is how _A Course In Miracles_ begins.
 It makes a fundamental distinction between the real and the unreal; between knowledge and perception.
-Knowl
+Knowledge is truth, under one law, the law of love or God.
+Truth is unalterable, eternal and uambigous.
+It can be unrecognized, but it cannot be changed.
+It applies to everything that God created, and only what He created is real.
+It is beyond learning  because it is beyond time and process.
+It has no opposite; no beginning and no end.
+It merely is.
+-
 -
 -
 -